-THE INCLUSION OF SCSK CORPORATION IN ANY MSCI INDEX, AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, ENDORSEMENT OR PROMOTION OF SCSK CORPORATION BY MSCI OR ANY OF ITS AFFILIATES.

-THE MSCI INDESSE ARE THE EXCLUSIVE PROPERTY OF MSCI.
+THE INCLUSION OF SCSK CORPORATION IN ANY MSCI INDEX, AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, ENDORSEMENT OR PROMOTION OF SCSK CORPORATION BY MSCI OR THE MSCI INDEXES ARE THE EXCLUSIVE PROPERTY OF MSCI.
 MSCI AND THE MSCI INDEX NAMES AND LOGOS ARE TRADEMARKS OR SERVICE MARKS OF MSCI OR ITS AFFILIATES.

 - 1 FTSE Russell (the trading name of FTSE International Limited and Frank Russell Company) confirms that SCSK Corporation has been independently assessed according to the index criteria, and has satisfied the requirements to become a constituent of the FTSE Blossom Japan Index.
 Created by the global index provider FTSE Russell, the FTSE Blossom Japan Index is designed to measure the performance of companies demonstrating strong Environmental, Social and Governance (ESG) practices.
-The FTSE Blossom Japan Index is used by a wide variety of market participants to create - 2 FTSE Russell (the trading name of FTSE International Limited and Frank Russell Company) confirms that SCSK Corporation has been independently assessed according to the index criteria, and has satisfied the requirements to become a constituent of the FTSE Blossom Japan Sector Relative Index.
+The FTSE Blossom Japan Index is used by a wide variety of market participants to create and assess responsible investment funds and other products - FTSE Russell (the trading name of FTSE International Limited and Frank Russell Company) confirms that SCSK Corporation has been independently assessed according to the index criteria, and has 2 satisfied the requirements to become a constituent of the FTSE Blossom Japan Sector Relative Index.
 The FTSE Blossom Japan Sector Relative Index is used by a wide variety of market participants to create and assess responsible investment funds and other products.